JuliaPackageComparisons/JuliaPackageComparisons.github.io/pages/web_apps.md

 ## Other
 It is worth mentioning the github organization [JuliaWeb](https://github.com/JuliaWeb).
 JuliaWeb hosts a number of repositories which implement the tools needed to build web apps.

+This section is not yet written well.
+If you have used or developed Julia packages in this domain, we would love your help!
+Please visit the ["Contributing" section](https://github.com/JuliaPackageComparisons/JuliaPackageComparisons.github.io#contributing) of the [repository that hosts this website](https://github.com/JuliaPackageComparisons/JuliaPackageComparisons.github.io) for information on contributions.